JensenNick/huawei_solar_pees/README.md

 ## 1. Before You Start

 The custom sensors in the *"Huawei Solar PEES package"* are all based on only three types of power sensors provided by the *"Huawei Solar integration by wlcrs"* - this makes the sensors robust and the margin for error is minimized.
 You also need a sensor to provide you with current electrical prices.
 I use the *"Energi Data Service integration by MTrab"*.
-These two custom integrations needs to be installed in HomeAssistant before you start.
+These two custom integrations needs to be installed in Home Assistant before you start.
 Both of the integrations can be installed via HACS.

 - **Huawei Solar** integration by wlcrs <https://github.com/wlcrs/huawei_solar>
 - **Energi Data Service** integration by MTrab (or similar integration to fetch the current electricity price incl.
 VAT and tariffs) <https://github.com/MTrab/energidataservice>

-You also need an editor in HomeAssistant to be able to edit your configurations.yaml file.
-I use Studio Code Server (Visual Studio Code) as an Add-on in HomeAssistant.
+You also need an editor in Home Assistant to be able to edit your configurations.yaml file.
+I use Studio Code Server (Visual Studio Code) as an Add-on in Home Assistant.

 Please note that the *"Huawei Solar PEES package"* is not an integration, it is a set of custom sensors I share.
 Please also note the number of custom sensors provided.